Emergent Continuous Time Crystal in Dissipative Quantum Spin System without Driving: Abstract

 \section{Abstract}

-Time crystal, a nonequilibrium phenomenon extending spontaneous symmetry breaking into the temporal dimension, holds fundamental significance in understanding quantum many-body physics.
-In this work, we explore the nonequilibrium phase diagram of a two-dimensional dissipative Heisenberg spin system in the absence of explicit driving.
-We numerically identify the emergence of novel nonstationary oscillatory states by analyzing the spin dynamics.
-These states are categorized as limit cycle and chaos based on the Lyapunov exponent.
-Remarkably, the observed limit cycle behavior represents a continuous time crystal (CTC), spontaneously breaking the continuous time translation symmetry of the system.
-We further confirm those oscillatory behaviors by studying the stability against local perturbations applied to the system.
-Finally, we investigate the robustness of the emergent CTC by introducing isotropic Gaussian-type white noise into the interactions.
-This study provides many insights into the intricate interplay between dissipation-induced decay processes and interaction-induced spin precession, deepening our understanding of dissipative quantum many-body systems.
+Time crystals are a nonequilibrium phase of matter that extend fundamental spontaneous symmetry breaking into the temporal dimension, typically requiring external driving for their realization.
+Here, we explore the nonequilibrium phase diagram of a two-dimensional dissipative Heisenberg spin system without external coherent or incoherent driving.
+Through numerical analysis of spin dynamics, we identify nonstationary steady states, some of which are limit cycles with persistent periodic oscillations, while others exhibit chaotic, aperiodic behavior.
+The emergence of limit cycle steady states breaks the continuous time-translation symmetry of this time-independent many-body system, classifying them as continuous time crystals.
+We further validate these oscillatory behaviors by testing their stability against local perturbations and assess the robustness of the emergent continuous time crystals by introducing isotropic Gaussian white noise.
+This work provides insights into the intricate interplay between the dissipation and spin interaction, and opens possibilities for realizing dissipation-induced, heating-immune time crystals.